A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Parameter Estimation

 \section{Parameter Estimation}

-We will conduct parameter estimation through Viterbi EM.
+We conduct parameter estimation via Viterbi EM.
 We describe first the E-step, then the M-step.
 Viterbi EM estimates the parameters by alternating between the two steps until convergence.
 We give the complete pseudocode in \cref{alg:viterbi}.